Sequential Spatially Balanced Sampling: Introduction

-Therefore, balanced samples and well-spread samples are strongly related.
-Accord\-ing to auxiliary variables, balancing will result of a well-spread sample.
+\citet{graf:lund:13} showed that well-spread samples could also be balanced on auxiliary variables.
 But some methods can even do better.
-A combination of the cube method and the local pivotal method \citep{gra:til:13} allows the selection of a sample simultaneously well-spread and balanced.
-They showed, moreover, that this method diminishes drastically the variance of the Horvitz-Thompson estimator. \citet{vall:till:2015} present besides an application of the local cube method for forest inventories.
+A combination of the cube method and the local pivotal method, named the doubly balanced sampling, has been proposed by \citet{gra:til:13}.
+It allows the selection of a sample, which is simultaneously well spread and balanced on auxiliary variables.
+They showed, moreover, that this method diminishes drastically the variance of the Horvitz-Thompson estimator. \citet{vall:till:2015} presented besides an application of the doubly balanced sampling design for forest inventories.
 Throu\-ghout this manuscript, we write ``spatially balanced sample'' or ``well-spread sample'' to refer to the same interpretation.

-All these methods apply to finite populations.
-This means that we must have access to the entire population before using the sampling algorithm.
-We speak of streaming data when the data arrive one by one or in groups of units.
-Examples are network data from the Internet, environmental or biological studies over a long period of time.
-In this case, no algorithm can be used to select a balanced sample during the experimentation process.